raelovejoy/root-sequence/concepts/what-is-liberation.md

+---
+title: What Is Liberation
+status: draft
+tags: [concepts]
+---

+> **Note on Citations**: This document uses markdown footnotes for references.
+See the bottom for sources.

 # $ whatis liberation

 It’s not a destination — it’s a direction.
 A relationship.
 A process of ongoing de-conditioning, re-connection, and reimagining.